-Once applications and project copies have been received, the six-member Combs Gates Award review committee will each independently evaluate submissions based upon the seven key criteria.
+Once applications and project copies have been received, the Combs-Gates Award review committee will each independently evaluate submissions based upon the seven key criteria.
 The committee consists of members selected each year representative of a broad spectrum of air and space industry and heritage expertise.

 The NAHF will receive and tabulate the scoring, thus determining that year’s award recipient.
 The recipient and applicant will be notified with the results by mid-August.

 The National Aviation Hall of Fame will pay round-trip travel and up to two nights’ lodging expenses for the Combs-Gates Award winner and a guest to attend the award presentation at the NBAA convention.

 Dayton, OH 45433

 or submit an e-mail to Amy Spowart [email protected]

 Questions?
 Please call, 937-256-0944 ext.
 11

 Please Note: Forms are designed to be completed Offline in Adobe Reader.

 - The default setting for opening .pdf files through newer browsers is an alternative browser-based reader that does not display interactive fields.

 - Completing Forms Online within your Browser will not allow forms to function as designed.